nadia-humbert-labeaumaz/nadia-humbert-labeaumaz.github.io/content/english/blog/2017-09-16-how-to-write-robust-component-tests.md

         """
 ```

-Since this microservice is an HTTP API, it can be relevant to keep the `When` and `Then` in a technical form.
+Since this microservice is an HTTP API, keeping the `When` and `Then` in a technical form can be relevant.
 Indeed, one can argue that the HTTP status and the format of the exchanged messages are part of its behaviour.

 ## Conclusion
-A component test must explicitely describe a real use case.
-In order to do that, it is important to make it as independent as possible of the implementation.
-This article shows a way to go from a test highly coupled to the implementation to a test more functional and concise.
+A component test must explicitly describe a real use case.
+To do that, it is important to make it as independent as possible of the implementation.
+This article shows a way to go from a test highly coupled to the implementation to a more functional and concise one.